 The project 'Improving market-led production of selected agricultural commodities in targeted woredas of Amhara and Tigray regions' (IMPACT) is led by SG2000, in collaboration with TechnoServe and FRI (grant: under revision; 205,639 beneficiaries).
 The project started in January 2019.
 The capacity building of farmers is primarily done through demonstration plots to show the effects of improved varieties and fertiliser application on crop yields.
-So-called 'mother demos' are implemented by lead farmers.
+So-called 'mother demos' are implemented by lead farmers while 'baby demos' (five baby demos per mother demo) are implemented by follower farmers.
 The promoted technologies are: line planting, improved varieties (high-yielding, drought-tolerant), and organic and/or mineral soil amendments.
 The site-specific fertiliser applications are based on the recommendations of the EthioSIS soil map.
 The project provides inputs and facilitates support from DAs and subject matter specialists.
 Each DA in the targeted woredas is expected to support five mother demos.